Product Support & Resources

 For homeowners seeking the highest level of protection, advanced natural gas alarms that use modern sensor technology offer significant advantages over traditional models.

 DeNova Detect natural gas detectors use specialized MEMS (Micro-Electro-Mechanical Systems) sensors and a rapid 10% LEL response threshold to alert residents up to 11 minutes faster than older technologies.
-Because these alarms are battery powered with a sealed 10-year battery, they can be installed high on the wall near the ceiling, where methane accumulates first.
+Since these alarms are battery powered with a sealed 10-year battery, they can be installed high on the wall near the ceiling, where methane accumulates first.

 With bilingual voice alerts and professional-grade reliability, a high-quality natural gas detector provides the early warning needed to evacuate safely and prevent catastrophic outcomes.